 If you pay attention to the users’ needs, focus more on the main functions of the product, and avoid excessive perfectionism, then the result will be fast and satisfying.
 Read more about MVPs in our article.

 We like to work on projects that benefit people, so we’re happy to say that we develop mobile medical products.
 However, despite how rewarding the work is, this is not always easy.
-We will tell you what difficulties you may face while working on mobile medical apps so you will be fully prepared before creating a project.
+We will tell you what difficulties you may face while working on mobile apps in health area so you will be fully prepared before creating a project.

 API and integrations

 This is one of the key issues of concern to modern users of mobile apps.
-It is imperative that healthcare systems are not only protected from security issues but also comply with all the rules of modern legislation.
-For example, if you are developing an app in the USA, you will need certifications from the Health Insurance Portability and Accountability Act (HIPAA).
+It is imperative that health care app is not only protected from security issues but also complies with all the rules of modern legislation.
+For example, if you are developing health apps in the USA, you will need certifications from the Health Insurance Portability and Accountability Act (HIPAA).
 In Europe, a medical care app must be compliant with the General Data Protection Regulation (GDPR).
 Besides, all information about patients should also be transmitted only over encrypted channels.
 The message here is to make sure your contractors follow certain standards and keep up with the latest personal data encryption requirements.

 If you want to reach a large audience, consider the interests of users of different mobile and medical devices.
 If you make an app for both iOS and Android platforms, your customers can use it seamlessly and remain loyal to you.
 For instance, our app MobaNode is a platform for user feedback.
 It has a complex architecture.
 It consists of several versions of the app for various platforms (Android and iOS) and a web portal for the client written on PHP.
 The backend part is integrated with the client’s partner organizations.
 The value of the solution is the ability to exchange valuable personal health information, thus improving patient care.
 The platform can also be used to monitor insurance policy, maintain health records, create preventive recommendations, and use alternative approaches to healthcare.

 The development of a new mobile app, especially if it is a medical one, involves multiple serious considerations.
-If you want to make a complete and useful product out of your idea, we will gladly use our experience to bring your project to life.
-Leave a request in the form or drop us a line at email@example.com.
+If you want to make a complete and useful mobile health product out of your idea, we will gladly use our experience to bring your project to life.
+Drop us a line at firstname.lastname@example.org.
 We would love to work with you.